aimclub/FEDOT/README.rst

 Meanwhile, every node holds the *Model* which could be ML or any other kind of model.

-The referenced papers:

-- Kalyuzhnaya A. V. et al. Automatic evolutionary learning of composite models with knowledge enrichment //Proceedings of the 2020 Genetic and Evolutionary Computation Conference Companion. – 2020. – P. 43-44.
-- Kovalchuk S. V. et al. A conceptual approach to complex model management with generalized modelling patterns and evolutionary identification //Complexity. – 2018. – V. 2018.
-- Nikitin N. O. et al. Deadline-driven approach for multi-fidelity surrogate-assisted environmental model calibration: SWAN wind wave model case study //Proceedings of the Genetic and Evolutionary Computation Conference Companion. – 2019. – С. 1583-1591.
-- Vychuzhanin P., Nikitin N. O., Kalyuzhnaya A. V. Robust Ensemble-Based Evolutionary Calibration of the Numerical Wind Wave Model //International Conference on Computational Science. – Springer, Cham, 2019. – P. 614-627.
-- Nikitin N. O. et al. Evolutionary ensemble approach for behavioral credit scoring //International Conference on Computational Science. – Springer, Cham, 2018. – P. 825-831.

 Current R&D and future plans
 ============================

 At the moment, we execute an extensive set of experiments to determine the most suitable approaches for evolutionary chain optimization, hyperparameters tuning, benchmarking, etc.
 The different case studies from different subject areas (metocean science, oil production, seismic, robotics, economics, etc) are in progress now.

-The various features are planned to be implemented: multi-data chains, Bayesian networks optimization, domain-specific, equation-based models involvement, model export and atomization, interpretable surrogate models, etc.
+The various features are planned to be implemented: multi-data chains, Bayesian networks optimization, domain-specific, equation-based models involvement, interpretable surrogate models, etc.

 Any support and contribution are welcome.
+Our R&D team is open for cooperation with other scientific teams as well as with industrial partners.

 Documentation
 =============

-The documentation is available in `FEDOT.Docs <https://itmo-nss-team.github.io/FEDOT.Docs>`__ repository.
+The common description is available in `FEDOT.Docs <https://itmo-nss-team.github.io/FEDOT.Docs>`__ repository.

-The description and source code of underlying algorithms is available in `FEDOT.Algs <https://github.com/ITMO-NSS-team/FEDOT.Algs>`__ repository and its `wiki pages <https://github.com/ITMO-NSS-team/FEDOT.Algs/wiki>`__ (in Russian).

-Also, FEDOT API in `Read the Docs <https://fedot.readthedocs.io/en/latest/>`__.
+Also, detailed FEDOT API description is available in the in `Read the Docs <https://fedot.readthedocs.io/en/latest/>`__.

 Contribution Guide
 ==================